misspent/Random-Stuff/README.md

 ✅ = Enabled
 ❌ = Disabled
-⛔ = Switch between it on/off
+⛔ = Switch between it on/off/new playthrough

 **Other Categories / Bulk stuff**
 -  `Ultimate GAMMA Gun Pack` - From GAMMA discord.
 Drag drop all folders into `G.A.M.M.A\mods` folder ✅